slazav/device2/Readme.md

 the device has no other users.

 * `unlock/<device>` -- Unlock the device previously locked with the `lock` command.
-Devices are unlocked when the connection is closed, but the server keeps the connection longer then it's needed (until new connection appears).
-This can cause a problem if you lock the device, reopen the connection, and try to use the same device.
-Thus it is recommended to unlocked device when you finish with it.
-Command returns errors if device is locked by somebody else, or if it is not locked.

-* `set_conn_name` -- Set connection name.
-Each connection to the server has a unique number and text name (by default it is "#<conn number>").
-Client can set any name using this function.
+* `set_conn_name/<name>` -- Set connection name.
+Each connection to the server has a unique number and unique text name (by default it is "#<conn_number>").
+Client can change the name using this function.
+Name set by user can not start with "#".
+If name is empty, the default value "#<conn_number>" is set.
+If name already belongs to another connection error occures.
+This feature can be used to detect another instances of the same program.

 * `get_conn_name` -- Get connection name.

 * `list_conn_names` -- List all connections.

-This function could be useful to check if another instance of a program is running (set unique name and check that it appears only ones in the list).
+* `release_all` -- Release (and unlock) all devices, reset connection name to default value.

-There is a problem with locks and connection names: if server is restarted, connections are reopened and clients do not know about it.
+There are two problems with locks and unique connection names (and generally with session handling):

+* If server is restarted, connections are reopened and clients do not know about it.
 Locks and connection names will be lost in this situation.
-Probably, these settings should be done in headers of every request.
+It is recommended to update locks and names regularly, e.g. at the beginning of each measurement cycle.

+* Server can keep the connection when the client program already finished.
+Locks and connection name are still there, and can affect the client if it will  restart connection (e.g if the program is restarted).
+It is recommended to run `release_all` action to unlocked devices and reset connection name to default value before disconnecting.

 ### Starting the server